qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/from-microphone/csharp/xamarin.md

             {
                 try
                 {
-                    // Creates an instance of a speech config with specified subscription key and service region.
+                    // Creates an instance of a speech config with specified host and subscription key.
-                    // Replace with your own subscription key and service region (e.g., "chinaeast2"). var config = SpeechConfig.FromSubscription("YourSubscriptionKey", "YourRegion");
+                    // Replace with your own subscription key and service region (e.g., "chinaeast2"). var config = SpeechConfig.FromHost(new Uri("wss://YourServiceRegion.stt.speech.azure.cn/"), "YourSubscriptionKey");

                     // Creates a speech recognizer using microphone as audio input. using (var recognizer = new SpeechRecognizer(config))